Firmware: Build and simulation instructions¶

 Add the repository containing your payload firmware to your IPBB work area by

-running the ipbb add
+running the ipbb add command again.

 If you don’t already have a git repo and project, then you can create you own algorithm repository as described in Walkthrough1: creating your own repository from scratch.